The Farm

 |

 Aquaponics has been trialled on a small scale close to the house; a food production system that combines fish farming with crop production in a symbiotic environment.
-This will hopefully be rolled out across the farm in the future to enhance food production, once a sustainable water supply and electricity supply have been developed. |
+This will hopefully be rolled out across the farm to enhance food production, once there is confidence in a sustainable water and electricity supply. |

 Animals